jacksonpenteco/DNSC-3288/README.md

 * **Out-of-scope use cases**: Any use beyond an educational example is out-of-scope.

 ### Training Data
+* **Source of Training Data**: Kaggle Housing Prices Competition, https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques
+* **How training data was divided**: 70% Training and 30% Validation
+* **Number of rows** 1,022 in Training Data, 438 in Validation
 * Data Dictionary

 | Name                | Modeling Role         | Measurement Level      | Description                                                                 |